 The “fear of missing out” or FOMO is a powerful psychological trigger.
 If you want a subscriber to take advantage of a special offer or deal — such as free shipping or a discount code — tell them about it in the preheader.
 They’ll be tempted to open right away if they know the offer is exclusive or a limited-time.

 And you want them to open right away!
 Chances are, if they don’t open when they see the message for the first time, they won’t come back the next day or next week to do it.

 Subject line: Last Day: Summer Cyber Sale!
 An Online Bonus Coupon and Free Shipping, no minimum

 Email preheader: Drop-What-You’re-Doing Doorbusters and Deals.
 Don’t miss out!

 Your subscribers want to do business with people they know, like, and trust — as opposed to a faceless corporation.
 Humanize your preheader text to increase connection and engagement with your subscriber.
 Use the small block of text to show your company is likeable and relatable, and your subscribers will be more likely to open the message.

 Subject line: PECO can help you keep cool for less this summer

 Email preheader: Rising temperatures make it harder to stay cool and comfortable inside.
 But don’t sweat it!

-From within the message editor directly under “message properties”, you can simply add the text you wish to display with your subject line when the message is sent.
+From within the message editor directly under “message properties,” you can add the text you wish to display with your subject line when the message is sent.
+It’s that easy.